TCPA Lawyer Richard B. Newman Authors Article for Global Privacy Platform

 Like the Do Not Call Registry, the FCC reassigned numbers database will require callers to pay for its use and certify that its use is for placing calls in a lawful manner.
 Third-party vendors will be permitted to use the database, as well.

 A safe harbor exists for those that can establish reasonable reliance on the database.
 Callers will have the burden of establishing that they acted in good faith.

-If you are interested in learning more about TCPA compliance, or if you have bene named in a telemarketing-related litigation matter, contact the author at [email protected].
+If you are interested in learning more about TCPA compliance, or if you have been named in a telemarketing-related litigation matter, contact the author at firstname.lastname@example.org.